chavarera/PythonScript/Regex/BuiltInFunctions.md

-## Built In Functions In Regex
+## Built-In Functions In Regex

 ### Basic Of Function of Regular Expression

-For searching pattern ther are following two ways
+For searching pattern, there are following two ways

 **1.single First match**
    - re.search() to find the first match for a pattern.